rynkwn/rblog/README.md

         body {
           ...
           margin: auto;
-          max-width: 800px;
+          max-width: 950px;
         }

 ## Content?
 Content
-I've just completed the basics of the site (navigation basically exists, .
+I've just completed the basics of the site (navigation, the content of basic pages,

+.
 It strikes me as intelligent however to first have several blogs and/or projects up before announcing the existence of the site.
 I also have yet to